vagvolgyi/general_tracker/README.md

    4. "Configure", then "Generate".

+7. Open the general_tracker Visual Studio Solution.

-7. (Optional) Select Release mode in the Debug/Release drop down list.
+8. (Optional) Select Release mode in the Debug/Release drop down list.

-8. Open the general_tracker Visual Studio Solution and build it.
+9. Build the solution.

 Run-time dependencies on Windows:
 -----------------------